Where can I find a bank statement loan?

 How to find bank statement loans

-Not all lenders offer bank statement loans.
-So your options might be narrower than someone applying for a ‘traditional’ mortgage or refinance.
+Not all lenders offer a bank statement loan program.
+So your options might be narrower than someone applying for a traditional mortgage or refinance.

 If you’re already eyeing some mortgage lenders, ask whether they can approve you based on your bank statements.
 As we said, not all lenders advertise the fact that this is an option.